skranz/StratTourn/coop2_tasks.md

 ```
 ## $hist
 ##   t obs_a1 obs_a2 obs_pay1 obs_pay2 obs_m1 obs_m2 obs_prand a1 pay1 m1 a2
-## 1 1   <NA>   <NA>     <NA>     <NA>   <NA>   <NA>      <NA>  C  0.5 42  D
+## 1 1   <NA>   <NA>     <NA>     <NA>   <NA>   <NA>      <NA>  C  0.6 42  D
-## 2 2      C      D      0.5        0     42     42      0.92  C    0 42  D
+## 2 2      C      D      0.6        0     42     42     0.691  C    0 42  D
-## 3 3      D      D        0        0     42     42      0.81  C    0 42  D
+## 3 3      C      D        0        0     42     42     0.977  C    0 42  D
-## 4 4      C      D        0        0     42     42      0.88  C    0 42  D
+## 4 4      D      D        0        0     42     42     0.762  C    0 42  D
-## 5 5      C      D        0        0     42     42      0.18  C    0 42  D
+## 5 5      C      D        0        0     42     42     0.474  C    0 42  D
 ##   pay2 m2  pi1 pi2
-## 1    0 42 -1.5 2.5
+## 1    0 42 -1.6 2.6
 ## 2    0 42 -1.0 2.0
 ## 3    0 42 -1.0 2.0
 ## 4    0 42 -1.0 2.0
 ## 5    0 42 -1.0 2.0
 ##
 ## $u
-## [1] -1.104  2.104
+## [1] -1.125  2.125
 ```

-In a sense, secret codes are boring in our setting, since your strategies will be make known to all other teams.
+In a sense, secret codes are boring in our setting, since your strategies will be made known to all other teams.
 Of course, you could write your strategy in a fashion that is very hard to understand for other teams, so that it will be complicated to understand your secret code.
-However, you are asked to describe your strategy  very well, to make it easy to understand for everybody.
-Since this is add odds with hidding somewhere a secret code, we have the following guide line:
+However, you are asked to describe your strategy very well, and to make it easy to understand it for everybody.
+Since this is at odds with hidding somewhere a secret code, we have the following guide line:

     **Try not to win by hiding secret code phrases that strategies use to identify each other.
 Describe your strategy as clearly as possible.
 Don't try to win by hoping that other teams don't understand your strategy!**